nicole-beatrice-go/cse15l-lab-reports/labreport1remoteaccesstutorial.md

 > FYI: Paths describe wher a file is on a computer like which folders you have to go through to get there.
 Absolute paths are the whole path while relative paths don't include the root.
 > FYI: The directory is the top of the path as it's a folder that's not contained in any other folder.

-Go ahead and try any combo of these commands using different paths on your remote server!
+Go ahead and try any combo of these commands using different paths on your remote server by typing them in the terminal!

 Here's an example: